Weak and strong no-arbitrage conditions for continuous financial markets: No Free Lunch with Vanishing Risk

 \begin{Cor} The NA1 condition holds if and only if there exists a $P$-a.s. strictly positive portfolio process $V:=V(1,\theta)$, for some $\theta\in\A_1$, such that the NFLVR condition holds for $(S/V,1/V)$. \end{Cor} \begin{proof} Due to Theorem \ref{NUPBR}, the NA1 condition implies the existence of a tradable martingale deflator $Z$, so that $1/Z=V(1,\theta)$ for some $\theta\in\A_1$ (see also Remark \ref{Remdefl}).
 By letting $V:=V(1,\theta)$, this means that $1/V\in\Mloc$ and $S/V\in\Mloc$ and so $P$ is an ELMM for $(S/V,1/V)$.
 Due to Theorem \ref{NFLVR}, this implies that $(S/V,1/V)$ satisfies NFLVR.
 Conversely, if NFLVR holds for $(S/V,1/V)$, Theorem \ref{NFLVR} gives the existence of an ELMM $Q$ for $(S/V,1/V)$, with density process $Z^Q$.
 By Bayes' rule, we have $Z^Q/V\in\Mloc$ and $Z^QS/V\in\Mloc$.
 This means that $Z:=Z^Q/(Z^Q_0\,V)\in\D$.
 Theorem \ref{NUPBR} then implies that NA1 holds for $S$. \end{proof}

-In particular, the above corollary shows that, as soon as NA1 holds, we can find a suitable \emph{numéraire} $V$ such that the classical and stronger NFLVR condition holds in the $V$-discounted financial market $(S/V,1/V)$, regardless of the validity of NFLVR for the original financial market.
+In particular, the above corollary shows that, as long as NA1 holds, we can find a suitable numéraire $V$ such that the classical and stronger NFLVR condition holds in the $V$-discounted financial market $(S/V,1/V)$, regardless of the validity of NFLVR for the original financial market.
 In particular, if NA1 holds, the process $\hatZ$ is a tradable martingale deflator and, hence, letting $\hatV:=1/\hatZ$, the NFLVR condition holds for $(S/\hatV,1/\hatV)$.
-This suggests that, even in the absence of an ELMM for $S$, the financial market $(S/\hatV,1/\hatV)$ can be regarded as a natural setting for solving pricing and portfolio optimisation problems, as proposed in the context of the Benchmark Approach (see \cite{PH}, Chapter 10).
+This suggests that, even in the absence of an ELMM for $S$, the financial market $(S/\hatV,1/\hatV)$ can be regarded as a natural setting for solving pricing and portfolio optimisation problems, as it is indeed proposed in the context of the Benchmark Approach (see e.g. \cite{PH}, Chapter 10).

-We close this section with an example of a class of models that satisfy NA1 but for which NFLVR fails to hold.
-In particular, this generalizes the typical example based on a three-dimensional Bessel process (see \cite{DS95c}, Corollary 2.10).
-Other financial models which satisfy NA1 but not NFLVR can be found in the context of Stochastic Portfolio Theory (see e.g. \cite{FK}, Sections 5-6) and within the Benchmark Approach (see e.g. \cite{Pl1}, \cite{PH}, Chapters 12-13, and \cite{Hulley}, Chapter 5).